hail2u/node-css-mqpacker/README.md

 ]).process(css);
 ```

-In this example, all your queries will sort by A-Z order.
+In this example, all your media queries will sort by A-Z order.

-This sorting function directly pass to `Array#sort()` method of an array of all
+This sorting function is directly passed to `Array#sort()` method of an array of
-your queries.
+all your media queries.

 API